Skip to content

 Features

-• Windows & Ubuntu Support - Automatic toolchain installation with user permission
+• Windows and Ubuntu Support — Automatic toolchain installation on Windows, guided setup on Linux

 • Wine Integration — Seamless execution of Windows executables on Linux

-• Real-time Error Detection - Compilation errors appear in VS Code Problems panel
+• Real-time Error Detection — Compilation errors appear in the VS Code Problems panel (WinBGI) or in an inline error panel below the DOS canvas (Turbo C)

 • Zero Manual Setup — Everything is automated after your confirmation